 Fixed assets are stated at cost less accumulated depreciation.
-Fixed assets are comprised of computers and software.
-Depreciation is calculated using the straight-line method over the estimated useful life of the related assets, which is three years.
+Fixed assets are comprised of Computers and Software, Leasehold Improvements and Furniture and Fixtures.
+Depreciation is calculated using the straight-line method over the estimated useful life of the assets.
+Computers and software have an estimated useful life of three years and for Leasehold Improvements and Furniture and Fixtures have an estimated useful life of approximately seven years.